Before you apply

 - The university doesn't provide insurance or financial protection for your personal property.
 On your housing application, you'll be asked about your interest in obtaining coverage.

 - Rank-order a list of your preferences (i.e. learning community, room type, location, roommate preference).
-You may update this list until May 10, 2020.
+You may update this list until until December 1, 2021 for Spring 2022 semester or May 1, 2022 for Fall 2022 semester.

 - Choose a meal plan.
 You will enter your selection on your application.

 - If you have a preferred roommate, get the individual's full name and IU network ID to enter on your application.
-We use the oldest application date of the pair or group to make a room assignment for roommates.
 Roommate requests must be mutual.

 - We'll need an emergency contact for you.
 You'll enter this contact information on your application.